reddiyo-os/grpc-demo/README.md

 |
 └─── api - folder that stores API Definitions.
 In this case it is the proto file for GRPC Microservices
 |
-└─── deployments - all the K8s files and docker files needed to build and deploy into GKE
+└─── deployments - all the K8s files, docker files, or terraform files needed to build and deploy into GKE
 |   |
 |   └─── dockerFiles
 |   |